textcortex/icortex/README.md

 1 1 2 3 5 8 13 21 34 55 89
 ```

-You can make the kernel attempt to auto-install packages and auto-execute the returned code.
+You can also specify options with command line flags, e.g. to auto-install packages, auto-execute the returned code and so on.
+To see the complete list of options for your chosen service, run:

 ```
 /help